 The candidates to replace failed Labour Party leader Jeremy Corbyn weren’t exactly encouraging Labour leave voters to return.
 Most were either metrocentric remainers or Corbynite clones.
 Only one candidate, northerner Lisa Nandy aimed to build a ‘red bridge’ to former ‘red wall‘ Labour voters.

 However, Nandy may have pre-burned that bridge by supporting free movement.
 She said, ‘We should have been bold enough to defend free movement‘.
 Right.
 Most Labour front-benchers did just that.
 Eg Dianne Abbott.

 ‘But this would have required recognising it has flaws, and not dismissing concerns about the operation of free movements as simply racist anti-immigrant sentiment.
 We should acknowledge that over decades governments have used the steady influx of skilled labour to cover up a lack of investment in skills and training in the UK, and we should address this.’

 Fair enough – but perhaps too nuanced to build that bridge.
 Nandy was third favourite behind metrocentric Kier Starmer and Corby-clone Rebecca Long-Bailey.

 Meanwhile, front-running lofty liberal Starmer ignored Labour’s lost voters by arguing for the return of free movement after Brexit.

-Metrocentric remainer Kier Starmer won the leadership contest for the UK opposition Labour party by a big margin, and said that he wanted to reunite the party.
-He appointed third-placed northener Lisa Nandy, who’d sympathised with Labour’s lost ‘red wall’ leave voters, to his shadow cabinet.
+Metrocentric remainer Kier Starmer won the leadership contest for the UK opposition Labour party by a big margin, and said he wanted to reunite the party.
+He appointed third-placed northerner Lisa Nandy, who’d sympathised with Labour’s lost ‘red wall’ leave voters, to his shadow cabinet.

 The coronavirus pandemic dominated political discourse, and ‘unskilled’ care workers – who’d be excluded under the Conservative government’s new immigration policy – were briefly the focus of attention.